fharris/oke-oidcs-gcp/README.md

 We will try to run the commands with GCP CLI, but you can always try to do it in the console as well:

-1. GCP recommends to use a dedicated project to manage workload identity pools and providers, so lets create a GCP project with GCP Shell:
+1. GCP recommends to use a dedicated project to manage workload identity pools and providers, so lets create a GCP project :

 ```
-   gcloud projects create oke-oidc-gcp;
    gcloud projects create oke-oidc-gcp;
 ```